 Does the State have any good national practices related to the nomination, election and appointing processes for human rights organs such as the Advisory Committee and treaty bodies?
 Do these processes take into account gender when nominating, electing, or appointing?

-In Mexico, women's political participation has been a priority objective in the national equality agenda, considering that their contributions in public affairs - in addition to being a human right based on the International Covenant on Civil and Political Rights - is the basis for creating peaceful and inclusive societies.
+In Mexico, women's political participation has been a priority objective in the national equality agenda, considering that their contributions in public affairs - in addition to being a human right based on the International Convenant on Civil and Political Rights - is the basis for creating peaceful and inclusive societies.

 For our government, the selection of an applicant focuses on two fundamental issues: that experts, women and men, have extensive experience in the field, and that they fully comply with the requirements established by the corresponding agency.

+At national level, Mexico has approved in 2019 the Constitutional reform of gender parity in the three levels of government and in the three Powers of the Union.
+This reform is available in: http://dof.gob.mx/nota_detalle.php?codigo=5562178&fecha=06/06/2019#:~:text=SE%20REFORMAN%20LOS%20ARTÍCULOS%202,MATERIA%20DE%20PARIDAD%20ENTRE%20GÉNEROS.&text=Art%C3%ADculo%204o.,el%20desarrollo%20de%20la%20familia.

+With respect to the Judicial Branch, the Council of Federal Judicature implemented a gender equality policy that seeks more women in decision-making positions in the Judicial Branch of the Federation.
+Some of the most relevant measures are the following:

+Exclusive contest for women to access the category of District Federal Judges.
+This contest was launched in 2019, with the participation of 1168 women, representing 25% of all women who have participated in all competitive examinations for the position of judge or federal judge.
+In this contest, in addition to the gender criteria, the disability condition and women who were heads of families were considered.
+The contest mentioned the importance of two General Recommendations of the CEDAW Committee (23 and 35).
+See Annex 1.

+Exclusive contest for women to access the category of Magistrate of Circuit.
+This contest was launched, for the first time, in 2019, with the same criteria of the above-mentioned contest.
+The contest had 49 participants and 13 women won it.
+The contest mentioned the importance of two General Recommendations of the CEDAW Committee (23 and 35).
+See Annex 2.

+Contest of labour judges, in which exclusive places for women were allocated.
+This contest has mainstreamed gender perspective.
+Of the 45 vacancies, 23 were obtained by women.
+See Annex 3.

+For more information about these contests, see Annex 4

 How does the State take into consideration its obligations concerning non-discrimination and women’s right to equal access to participation, as well as its obligations under Article 8 of CEDAW to ensure women’s equal participation in the work of human rights organs when nominating or appointing candidates for those organs and mechanisms?